 Does the total amount of your parents' asset net worth exceed the amount listed?

-Select “Yes” if your parents’ current asset net worth exceeded this amount on the day you submitted your Free Application for Federal Student Aid (FAFSA®) form.
+Select Yes if your parents’ current asset net worth exceeded this amount on the day you submitted your FAFSA.

-Select “No” if your parents’ current asset net worth didn’t exceed this amount on the day you submitted your FAFSA form.
+Select No if your parents’ current asset net worth did not exceed this amount on the day you submitted your FAFSA.

-Asset net worth means the current value of the assets minus what is owed on those assets.
+Asset net worth means current value of the assets minus what is owed on those assets.

-- other investments, such as real estate (other than the home in which your parents live), Uniform Gifts to Minors Act (UGMA) and Uniform Transfers to Minors Act (UTMA) accounts for which your parents are the owner, stocks, bonds, certificates of deposit, etc.
+- Other investments, such as real estate (other than the home in which your parents live), UGMA and UTMA accounts for which your parents are the owner, stocks, bonds, certificates of deposit, etc.